SammySoAnalytic/Excel-Sales-Analytics/README.md

 **Project objective:**

+* Analyze customer behaviour and identify buying patterns with a comprehensive customer performance report.

+* Compare actual sales performance against set targets for each market, highlighting strengths and weaknesses.

+## Purpose:

 * Empower businesses to monitor and evaluate their sales activities and performance effectively.

 * Identify key sales patterns and track important key performance indicators (KPIs).

-* Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.
+Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.